pagekit/docs/user-interface/site.md

 **Favicon**  | The image that will be used as the browser favicon.
 **App Icon** | The icon that will be used when creating an site shortcut in iOS.

+_Site > Settings > Theme_ displays settings from the currently selected theme.
+The _Theme_ tab might not be visible at all if the active theme doesn't offer or require any settings by the user.

-_Site > Settings > Code_ allows setting a code in the header and/or footer of your site, useful for tracking codes and meta tags.
+_Site > Settings > Code_ allows setting a code in the header and/or footer of your site.
+This is useful for tracking codes and manual meta tags.

 Field      | Description
 :--------- | :-------------------------------------------------------------
 **Header** | The code you would like to be displayed in the header section.
 **Footer** | The code you would like to be displayed in the footer section.

-_Site > Settings > Maintenance_ allows putting your site into a maintenance mode and display a related message.
+_Site > Settings > Maintenance_ allows putting your site into maintenance mode and display a related message.
+As an administrator you will still be able to browser your site.
+Visitors will only see the maintenance message.

 Field       | Description
 :---------- | :-----------------------------------------------------------------------------------------------
 **Offline** | If enabled the site will enter the maintenance mode and display the text from the message field.
 **Message** | The message to be displayed when in maintenance mode.

-**Note** The _Site > Settings > Theme_ displays the currently selected theme settings.
-Please refer to the theme documentation for more details about.